snuece20/Resnet50cifar10/README.md

 # ResNet50 implementing with cifar10 data

 ## introduction
-This repository is Pytorch implenmentation of ResNet50.
+This repository is Pytorch implenmentation of ResNet50, based on paper "arXiv:1512.03385".

 ## Directory
 ### ResNet50p